gsoules/MapsAlive-Plugin/README.md

 ## Installation
 1. Unzip the release file into your Omeka installation's plugins directory.
-2. Rename the folder to `MapsAlive`.
+2. Rename the folder to "MapsAlive".
-3. Activate the plugin from the Admin → Settings → Plugins page.
+3. Activate the plugin on the Plugins page.

 ## Documentation
 Detailed documentation for this plugin is located at <https://digitalarchive.us/docs/plugins/mapsalive>.